jz393/jz393.github.io/writing/sailing-across-pacific.md

 The storm arrived at once.
 Lightning tore open the sky, winds ripped apart my sails, and waves hammered the hull.
 I threw myself against the leaking planks, hoping to keep the water out for *just a few more minutes*.

-At last, some lifeboats emerged, giving me a flicker of hope.
+At last, some lifeboats emerged, giving me a glimmer of hope.
 I braced myself to jump, intending to erase the entire ordeal from my memory as soon as I got home.
 But as the boats drew closer, I realized each looked flimsy compared to my imperfect masterpiece.
 I couldn’t bear to part with it.
 I couldn’t entrust my life to strangers who had never seen the work in my hands.
 Most of all, I couldn’t admit that the boat I’d given my youth to could not save me.

 I decided to stay, slowly watching my beloved vessel yield to the storm’s weight.
 Day after day, we drifted in the dark.
 My resolve morphed into dull resignation.
 I lay flat on the deck with my eyes shut, ready to submit to fate.